 Of course.
 Confidentiality is a key element of the psychological counseling process.
 Your therapist will not discuss any aspect of your counselling with anyone without your permission, except in very specific circumstances as set out in guidelines provided by the Australian Psychological Society and the NSW Psychologists Registration Board, where required by law and in discussion with your GP if you have been referred with a GPs Treatment Plan.
 If your employer is providing access to your therapist, then their own policies will also set out what is confidential, and what information might be provided to them by the therapist.
 Please discuss this with both your employer and the therapist prior to your first session.

-Due to heritage constraints on the building access for people with reduced mobility to our top floor suite in Randwick is not currently available. the Maroubra suite is considerably more accessible, with seven steps to be negotiated to access the counseling rooms.
-Unfortunately, full wheelchair accessibility is not currently available.
+Due to heritage constraints on the building access for people with reduced mobility to our top floor suite in Randwick is not currently available.
 Some of out therapists do offer an outreach service and will visit you in your home or in another location should accessibility issues prevent you from visiting the centre.
 Search for ‘home visits’ on the therapists page to identify these practitioners.
 Otherwise most of our practitioners can provide remote counselling using skype, zoom or similar services

 While the Centre is not a telephone counselling facility, our therapists may choose to arrange a session with established or mobility impaired clients or to those isolating due to Covid19 or other issues, using the telphone or via a vieo service such as Zoom, Skype, Teams or others .
 Telephone sessions are charged in line with their usual rates.
-Please make individual inquiries with your psychologist about telephone counseling options.
+Please make individual inquiries with your psychologist about telephone and telehealth counseling options.

 If the cost of your counselling is being paid by an Insurance company under a workers compensation claim, then the Insurance Company must approve the therapist it will pay to see you.
 Some of the therapists at the Centre are registered with Insurance companies for this kind of work and are experienced in workers compensation cases.
 Use the ‘Find the Right Therapist for You’ tool on the therapists page to see details of these practitioners.
 You should contact the relevant insurer prior to making an appointment.
 Some therapists prefer not to take on Worker’s Compensation cases so please advise them if your counselling will be subject to a claim.